danielsky81/First_milestone/README.md

 ## UX

-The UX process played a crucial role in the design of the _Real Estate Digital Services_ website whether it was a initial task of identifing users and determining their needs, deciding on the structure or selecting a visual language.
+The UX process played a crucial role in the design of the _Real Estate Digital Services_ website whether it was an initial task of identifying users and determining their needs, deciding on the structure or selecting a visual language.

 ### Strategy and Scope